zowe/docs-site/docs/user-guide/configure-zos-system.md

   DATA('STARTED TASK GROUP WITH OMVS SEGEMENT')
   ```

-- To create the `ZWESVUSR` userID for the main Zowe started task, issue the following command:
+- To create the `ZWESVUSR` user ID for the main Zowe started task, issue the following command:
   ```
   ADDUSER  ZWESVUSR. -
     NOPASSWORD -